NileshArnaiya/LLM-Thematic-Analysis-Tool/README.md

 - **Contact**: Aza Allsop and Nilesh Arnaiya at Aza Lab at Yale university
 - **Issues**: Report bugs and request features via GitHub issues
 - **Documentation**: Refer to inline code comments for implementation details
 ---

-*Built with ❤️ for the qualitative research community*
+*Built with ❤️ by Nilesh for the qualitative research community*